dave-yang/krystal-docs/Components/Form.md

     <?php endif; ?>

-A last breadcrumb is consider active.
-That's what exactly `isActive()` method determines.
+A last breadcrumb is considered active - that's what exactly `isActive()` method determines.

 ## Extra